IRicTheCoder/GuuFramework/.features/guu.md

 These are just general features and each point just lists some important general information related to what the framework does and how it works.

 - Uses Doorstop (previously known as Unity Doorstop) to load the assembly into the game without patching any of the game's files.
-  - A log file called *`Injection.log`* is found within Guu's folder that provides a log of the injection process
+  - A log file called *`Injection.log`* is found within Guu's folder that provides a log of the injection process.
 - The log file from Unity is copied from its normal place to the Guu's folder, and it's named *`Unity.log`*
 - Disables the Sentry SDK from the game to prevent messages from modded games going to Monomi Park.
 - Reads custom command line arguments to allow custom behaviours, modders can also read those arguments if they so wish to.
-  - `--debug` - Runs the game in a sort of Debug Mode created by Guu
+  - `--debug` - Runs the game in a sort of Debug Mode created by Guu.
-  - `--guuDebug` - Activates Guu Debug Mode which presents further information (not required in most cases)
+  - `--guuDebug` - Activates Guu Debug Mode which presents further information (not required in most cases).
   - `--guuLauncher` - Added by the Launcher to check if the launcher was used to launch the game, prevents the game from launching if not set.
 Debug Mode ignores this.
   - `--guuSilent` - Prevents the game from reopening the launcher when the game closes.
 Debug Mode ignores this.
-  - `--trace` - Prints a stack trace for every logged message
+  - `--trace` - Prints a stack trace for every logged message.
 - The folder strucuture from Guu is as follows:
-  - *`Guu/Bindings`* - Contains the keybinds and button binds used by mods **(do not edit things unless you know what you are doing)**
+  - *`Guu/Bindings`* - Contains the keybinds and button binds used by mods **(do not edit things unless you know what you are doing)**.
-  - *`Guu/Configs`* - Currently is not being used, but will contain config files for mods
+  - *`Guu/Configs`* - Currently is not being used, but will contain config files for mods.
-  - *`Guu/Framework`* - This is the folder where the framework files reside **(do not mess with it, independent of if you know what you are doing or not)**
+  - *`Guu/Framework`* - This is the folder where the framework files reside **(do not mess with it, independent of if you know what you are doing or not)**.
     - *`Guu/Framework/Libraries`* - Modders can reference the libraries/assemblies in this folder when making mods, otherwise leave it alone.
-    - *`Guu/Framework/Tools`* - Modders can find useful tools here, look at the documentation to learn what each does, some of this tools are used by Guu when playing, so leave it alone if you are not using them when making your mods.
+    - *`Guu/Framework/Tools`* - Modders can find useful tools here, look at the documentation to learn what each does, some of these tools are used by Guu when playing, so leave it alone if you are not using them when making your mods.
   - *`Guu/Libraries`* - The Addon Libraries to be loaded by Guu, you should only put files here when mods tell you to, otherwise leave it alone.
   - *`Guu/Mods`* - The folder to place mods in, all mods need to have their own folder and a valid modinfo.yaml to be loaded.
 Unless stated otherwise Guu Mods go in here.
   - *`Guu/Reports`* - Crash reports will be created inside this folder, and only the last 10 will be available, older ones will be deleted automatically.